Where Everybody Knows Your Name

 Where do you feel known?
 Where do you feel invisible?

-5 responses to “Where Everybody Knows Your Name
+5 thoughts on “Where Everybody Knows Your Name”

 We all have that place, deep and impenetrable, where we hide our most tender and injurable layers.
 Maybe they are so tender, we don’t even look because to acknowledge them requires too much heart, empties too much breath.
 But when you find those with whom you can look – heart racing, breath shallow – at those tender, hurting places, cherish them.
 Tell them.
 And honor the gift of their magic by looking, honestly and deeply, at that which we can only dare to glance in the strength of their presence.